-- Please also consult your College for current practices. - Items in italics are quotes from the Faculty Handbook - There will likely be minor changes and clarifications made in Faculty Handbook in the 2023-24 academic year. - Please note that the following is advice given by the Center for Faculty Development.
-Although we strive to be accurate, the office is not part of the Promotion and Tenure process and we are only one point of view.
-We recommend getting information from multiple sources.
+- Always consult your College for current practices. - The following is information offered by the Center for Faculty Development. - Although we strive to be accurate, the office is not part of the Promotion and Tenure process and we are only one point of view. - We recommend getting information from multiple sources.